-When you want to remodel your home, one of the first things you’ll do is to tear off the old siding and install a new one.
-However, you may come across some articles on the internet detailing which looks better: siding installed horizontally or siding installed vertically?
+When you want to remodel your home, one of the first things you’ll do is tear off the old siding and install a new one.
+However, you may find articles on the internet detailing which looks better: siding installed horizontally or vertically?

 These orientations are known as siding profiles.
 In today’s post, your exterior siding contractor, Woodbridge Home Exteriors, explains each, what home (and design style) suits these profiles best, and other considerations regarding siding profiles.